letsdiscodev/docs.letsdisco.dev/docs/get-started/set-up-your-server.md

 # Set up your Server

-- You will need a server to deploy your projects to.
-It's preferrable to use a dedicated machine for disco.
+- You will need a server (VPS, or a Raspberry Pi) to deploy your projects to.
+It's best to use a dedicated machine for disco.
-- You will also need a **dedicated domain name** for the server itself (in addition to any domains for the projects you will be deploying).
-- We recommend using a subdomain, for example `disco.yourdomain.com`.
-That dedicated subdomain should point to your server's IP address using an `A` record.
+- You will also need a dedicated domain name for the server itself (in addition to any domains for the projects you will be deploying).
+We recommend using a subdomain, for example `server.yourdomain.com`

 ### Hetzner